 What are the side effects of the ALK inhibitors?

 The side effects of the ALK inhibitors can be very different for the different drugs and in different patients.
-The common side effects of ALK inhibitors as a group include nausea, diarrhea, vomiting, constipation, swelling of the hands and feet, feeling tired, decreased appetite, muscle pain, abdominal pain, and liver damage (as shown by abnormal blood tests related to liver function).15,16,17 Some of these side effects can be improved by reducing the dose of ALK inhibitors.
+Some common side effects of ALK inhibitors as a group include nausea, diarrhea, vomiting, constipation, and fatigue.15,16,17,18 Some of these side effects can be improved by reducing the dose of ALK inhibitors.